DAInamite/programming-humanoid-robot-in-python/hands_on_robot/README.md

 The server and client have to be implemented together:
 * [ServerAgent](./agent_server.py) provides remote RPC service;
-* [ClientAgent](./agent_client.py) request remote call from server and provide non-blocking capibility.
+* [ClientAgent](./agent_client.py) requests remote call from server and provides non-blocking capibility.